anydigital/bladeswitch/README.md

 The only starter compatible with _BOTH_ (!)
 Jekyll and Eleventy at the same time.

-So you can even develop locally w/o [Ruby friction](https://any.digital/tricks/ruby/) (thanks to 11ty), and still deploy natively to GitHub Pages w/o GitHub Actions (using built-in Jekyll).
-Now, with [Sveltia CMS](https://github.com/sveltia/sveltia-cms) included!
+Allows you to develop locally w/o [Ruby friction](https://any.digital/tricks/ruby/) (thanks to 11ty), and still deploy natively to GitHub Pages (using built-in Jekyll, w/o GitHub Actions!).
+Now, with [Sveltia CMS](https://github.com/sveltia/sveltia-cms) also included.

 All of this — with only <big>3</big> direct dependencies: